layik/layik.github.io/articles/spenser.md

 7,E02001738,1,1,2
 8,E02001738,1,1,2
 ```
+Combining 12,928 files resulted in 675,447,329 rows of data like above.
+Processing the files could not be done on 16GB machine.

 The task involved heavy processing on a 64GB machine without knowing what the final output would be like.
 So it was a leap into the dark in any case but the task itself was not easy to process in R, and although I have not tested it, I doubt it would be orders of magnitude faster in Python.